harshalplus1/resume-classification-withoutOCR/README.md

 ## References:
 [Source Code](https://github.com/kaledhoshme123/Documents-Classification-Using-CNN/tree/main)

+Changes made in the source code:
+Train test split

 Adam W. Harley, A. U. (2015).
 Evaluation of Deep Convolutional Nets for Document Image Classification and Retrieval.
 Toronto, Ontario: Ryerson University.

 The study, which was my main reference, includes the same process of dividing the document into four sections, but with a difference in how to collect the common features.
 PCA & Conca was used in the study, while it was used in the GlobalAveragePooling1D code.